AASAP/UK Lord Acton Memorial Scholarship

 SCHOLARSHIP INFORMATION

 The purpose of the scholarship is to provide a deserving study abroad student with financial support to pursue academic study in the United Kingdom.
 By offering the scholarship, AASAP/UK is fulfilling one of its purposes – the promotion and support of academic standards.
-The merit-based scholarship will be awarded to the applicant who demonstrates an understanding and appreciation of the value of an international educational experience and who agrees to share with AASAP/UK members the ways in which the scholarship has helped to fulfil their academic and personal ambitions.
-The award will be £1,000 for a semester or full year abroad.
+The merit-based scholarship will be awarded to the applicant who demonstrates an understanding and appreciation of the value of an international educational experience and who agrees to share with AASAP/UK members the ways in which the scholarship has helped to fulfill their academic and personal ambitions.
+The award will be £1,000 for a student whose programme lasts at least eight weeks.

 The winning student will be required to attend an AASAP/UK meeting to meet the membership, receive the award, and give a short presentation on the goals and objectives that will be made possible through this financial support.
 In addition, the scholarship recipient must provide a final written reflection on the impact of the scholarship on their study abroad experience, which will be uploaded to the Association website.